openebs/website/docs/main/quickstart-guide/quickstart-guide.md

 ---
-id: quickstart
+id: quickstart-guide
-title: OpenEBS Quickstart Guide
+title: Quickstart Guide
 keywords:
  - How to setup and use OpenEBS
  - Kubernetes Cluster Design